-Date of entry into force of the Convention: November 12, 2006

-Date of ratification/accession/entry into force in Albania: May 12, 2006
+Date of entry into force of the Convention: November 12, 2006 Signing date for Albania: Date of ratification/accession/entry into force in Albania: May 12, 2006

 6. Convention on the Prevention of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction signed in Geneva on September 3, 1992.